New Features Available!

 Leaving tolerance at 0m can cause excessive battery consumption

-Download Map Tiles with an Internet Connection: Be sure to download map tiles and "Fetch Elevation Data" while connected to internet.
-This elevation data is necessary for terrain following, and may not be accessible if you don't have a WiFi signal available.
+Be sure to download map tiles and "Fetch Elevation Data" while connected to internet.
+This elevation data is necessary for terrain following, and will not be accessible if you don't have an internet connection available.

 Planning Missions Using Terrain Following